excoffierleonard/duplicacy_b2/README.md

    ```
    git clone https://github.com/yourusername/docker-duplicacy_b2.git
    cd docker-duplicacy_b2
-   docker build \
-    -t duplicacy_b2 .
+   docker build -t duplicacy_b2 .
    ```

+   - Dont't forget to modify the image name in the `compose.yaml` or `Run` command accordingly.

 ## Notes

-- Make sure to mount a Docker Volume for the appdata (default), using a local bind mount may cause issues related to the initial creation of appdata.
-If you really want to use a local bind mount, make sure to create the necessary files manually with apropriate permissions before runing the image for the first time.
+- The usage steps include the creation of a separate docker network, we chose this option because this Docker container will likely have access to sensitive files, the separate docker network provides additional isolation.

+- The appdata folder is by default linked to a Docker Volume for persistency ease of management.

 ## License